Phone or Text | 416.272.3370

 Links to these and other organizations can be found on my Resources page.

 For most small organizations, this role is quite appropriate for a member to perform, although member-parliamentarians can find it a challenge to maintain a position of impartiality, and to give up the right to move motions, participate in debate, or vote (except in the case of a secret ballot).
-In some organizations that do not appoint a member to act as parliamentarian, the responsibility of advising on rules of order during meetings often falls, by default, to the Secretary.
+Unlike the chair of a meeting, a member-parliamentarian cannot temporarily step down from that role to participate in debate and then resume the role afterwards.

-Even organizations that use a member-parliamentarian at meetings will often seek out a professional parliamentarian if they need assistance with more complicated issues, such as interpreting or drafting bylaws, writing a formal parliamentary opinion, supervising an election, providing members with training, or advising on unusual situations - roles that are summarized in response to Q2 and Q3, above.
+Even organizations that use a member-parliamentarian at meetings will often seek out a professional parliamentarian if they need assistance with more complicated issues, such as interpreting or drafting bylaws, writing a formal parliamentary opinion, supervising an election, providing members with training, or advising on unusual situations - roles that are summarized in response to Q2.